 So two full circuits of the short hand = 1 day or 24 hours.
 As it moves around the circle, the circle is marked every 30 degrees with a glow-in-the-dark marking – so that the movement from 1 mark to the next is exactly one hour.
 A coincidence?

-The movement of the long fat hand around the entire circle takes 1 hour; 1 hour is 60 minutes, and the outer circle is graduated with 12 evenly spaced marks.
-Interpolating the number of positions between marks is 5.
+The movement of the long fat hand around the entire circle takes 1 hour; 1 hour is 60 minutes, and the outer circle is graduated with 12 evenly spaced white dots or white numbers.
+Interpolating the number of positions between marks we get 5.
 (60/12=5).
-We note that movement from 1 mark to the next is 5 minutes; Which coincides with the marks on the inner dial – there are 5 marks on the inner scale between marks on the larger outer scale.
+We note that movement from 1 large white demarcation to the next is 5 minutes; Which coincides with the number of marks on the inner dial: – there are 5 marks on the inner scale between large demarcations on the larger outer scale.
 Thus we note that the inner scale is graduated in individual units.
-These two precise scales on a round dial face are not naturally occurring items, and are by themselves evidence of design.
 So on the inner dial we note that the mechanism is marking off minutes for the long fat hand.
+While the outer scale is synchronized with the inner scale, but graduated with different numbers.
 Another Coincidence?
+These two precise scales on a round dial face are not naturally occurring items, and are by themselves evidence of design.

 Clearly these are not coincidences.
 We have found a pattern.
 This device is marking time based on 2 full circuits of the short hand (the hour hand) equaling one, 24 hour day.
-The other hands are marking off the minutes and seconds.
+The other hands are marking off portions of a day given in minutes and seconds.
 All of this is based on an independent pattern – the period of rotation of the earth.
 So we have identified an independent pattern – time as measured by the rotation of the earth – and an application of that pattern that fits this device – the movement of various hands against a precisely graduated scale (or in this case scales) indicating the various fractions of a full day.